lethorable/dem2dged/README.md

 ## Known issues

 Anaconda/GDAL for windows does not seem to ship with a working copy of gdal_edit.
-A copy is provided in this project (in the folder xxgdal_editxx).
-If gdal_edit is not working on your system, simply copy the one from the subfolder to the location of the script and it should be working.
-Test the output with gdalinfo and make sure that `AREA_OR_POINT=Point`
+A copy is provided in this project.
+Test the output with gdalinfo and make sure that `AREA_OR_POINT=Point`.

 ## The fine print